MarieCHessler/yoga-and-more/README.md

     * For the landing page on desktop, scoring 99%, I did not manage to solve how to use passive listeners, or serve static assets (images) with an efficient cache policy.
     * For the landing page on mobile, scoring 93%, Largest Contentful Paint had been improved, but still was not excellent.
 Also, I did not manage to solve how to use passive listeners, or serve static assets (images) with an efficient cache policy.
     * For the Our Classes page on mobile, scoring 98%, I did not manage to solve how to serve static assets (images) with an efficient cache policy.
+    * For the Thank you page on mobile, scoring 97%, the Cumulative Layout Shift was 0.11, which means it needs a minor improvement for excellent score.

 <br>